tauseefsshah/sdm-taskboard/README.md

 bun dev
 ```

+## How
+Go through to commits to see how the app progressed.
+I was told by someone that commit messages tell the story of the codebase and I try to write this story with all my works.

 ## Design Choices
 - **File Based Routing** - Not a fan of app router 🧛
 - **Client-side Data Fetching** - I am using `fetch()` with `useEffect()` to get data from the `api/tasks` endpoint rather than `get*Props()` to keep things simple